-Our re-examination of the studies that were excluded from the meta-analytic review did not identify studies that reported on the immediate outcomes of specific CAMs ingredients.
-Three studies (Aschieri & Smith, 2012; Durosini et al., 2017; Fantini & Smith, 2018), however, reported on the trajectory of change that was observed in the clients (see Table 14.5).
-Although this at best only roughly approximates the concept of immediate outcomes and points to the need for future studies of such outcomes of CAMs (see Limitations of the Research), it gives us an initial glimpse of how outcomes may be associated with specific CAMs ingredients.
+Our reexamination of the studies that were excluded from the meta-analytic review did not identify studies that reported on the immediate outcomes of specific CAMs components.
+Three studies (Aschieri & Smith, 2012; Durosini et al., 2017; Fantini & Smith, 2018), however, reported on the trajectory of change that was observed in the clients (see Table 5).
+While this at best only roughly approximates the concept of immediate outcomes and points to the need for future studies of such outcomes of CAMs (see Limitations of the Research section), it gives us an initial glimpse of how outcomes may be associated with specific CAMs components.